Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-After he was born, Jayesh immediately ate his own placenta.
+Jayesh once saved Superman's life.
+Just to kill him again.

-Updated on: [22/7/2024]
+Updated on: [23/7/2024]
 <!-- #jokeEnd -->